 - Alignment of service and strategy provides focus for your managers and workforce

 When shareholders, customers, and internal stakeholders all understand what your supply chain is about and how it supports them, your executive team has every reason to be happy with the way you are managing things.

-So without further ado, let’s move on to look at how you can ensure the three pillars of supply chain excellence are aligned, taking each one in turn.
+But if, for now, you’re just interested in researching the issues and their impacts, let’s move on to look at how you can ensure the three pillars of supply chain excellence are aligned, taking each one in turn.

 Aligning The 3 Pillars: What Does it Take?

 We’ll begin by looking at service, because that’s where the people most important to your business will look.
 Your customers’ primary desire is to receive the right service levels at the right cost.
 We’ll look a little more at the cost element later, but first, let’s consider what it takes to align the service pillar of supply chain management.

 It’s not that complicated, but there are three component areas that require a laser focus; inventory, policies, and planning.
 Let’s drill down and look at each of these service elements in more detail.